unoplatform/uno/doc/articles/dummies1.md

 - An existing UWP application
 - An existing UWP library

-For migrating UWP library, see [this article](howto-migrate-existing-code.md).
+For migrating a UWP library, see [this article](howto-migrate-existing-code.md).

 # How to migrate UWP app to Uno?
 # Step by step guide.